openeduhub/text-statistics/README.md

 The result contains the Flesch-ease, the corresponding classification, and the predicted reading time (in seconds):

     {"flesh-ease": 43.39452054794519, "classification": "Schwer", "reading-time": 29.987166756508653}

+As an alternative to providing the text to be processed directly, it is also possible to give the service a URL, which will then be crawled for content to analyze.
+Note that this does not work on Websites that heavily rely on `JavaScript`.

+    curl -d '{"url": "https://de.wikipedia.org/wiki/Deutschland"}' -H "Content-Type: application/json" -X POST localhost:8080/analyze-text